-Save the date for the annual CiderFest NC, the state’s premier hard cider tasting event, set for October 13 from 1-5 p.m. at Carrier Park along the French Broad River.
+Save the date for the annual CiderFest NC, the state’s premier hard cider tasting event, set for Saturday, October 12, 2019 from 1-5 p.m. at Carrier Park along the French Broad River.
 The event brings together the some of the nation's best craft cider and mead makers.
 You’ll be able to pair your cider with the tastes of fall from the area harvest.
 Enjoy a lineup of live music and other performances.

 D.I.Y.: Craft Your Own Beer Adventure

 With so many great breweries to choose from in Asheville, you can craft a do-it-yourself beer adventure any time.